yunojuno/django-request-token/README.rst

 django-request-token
 --------------------

-Django app that uses JWT to manage one-time and expiring tokens to protected URLs.
+Django app that uses JWT to manage one-time and expiring tokens to protect URLs.

 Background
 ==========